ReLog: Execution-Aware Logging with Runtime Feedback for LLM-Oriented Debugging: Experiment Setup

 This task consists of two distinct subtasks: \begin{enumerate*}[label=(\roman*)] \item \textbf{Defect Localization.} Given the code and the corresponding runtime logs, the agent determines whether a defect exists and produces a textual description of the identified issue.
 A prediction is considered a \emph{True Positive} when the generated defect description matches the ground truth, and Precision, Recall, and F1 Score are used to evaluate localization effectiveness. \item \textbf{Program Repair.} If a defect is detected, the agent is prompted to repair the faulty code using the generated defect description together with the available runtime information.
 The final output is a candidate patch.
 A repair is considered successful if the generated patch is identical or semantically equivalent to the ground-truth fix.

 \end{enumerate*}

-\subsubsection{Indirect debugging}
+\subsubsection{Indirect Debugging}

-In this setting, the source code is inaccessible.
-The debugging process therefore relies entirely on runtime logs and observed system behavior.
-This setup reflects operational environments such as production systems, where developers may not have direct access to the underlying source files.
+In this setting, the faulty method itself is inaccessible to the downstream debugging agent.
+The debugging process therefore relies on runtime logs and caller-side context observed on the failing execution path.
+This setup reflects operational environments where developers may not have direct access to the faulty source file, but can still inspect surrounding caller context or failure-triggering traces.

 Accordingly, this setting focuses only on \textbf{defect localization}.
 Given the runtime logs produced by the instrumented program and the available calling context, the agent determines whether a defect exists and generates a textual description of the issue.
 This scenario evaluates whether the generated logs alone provide sufficient information to diagnose failures when the source code is hidden.
 Similarly, we use Precision, Recall, and F1 Score as the evaluation metric.